mmbman/Katagiri/jewel-mirror-awareness.md

 You cannot ignore success and failure, but you can experience it as something insubstantial, like a mist.
 And as Dogen Zenji said, when you walk in the mist, before you are conscious of it, your clothes become wet.
 So before anything you think of as an experience, you experience the Ultimate Emptiness.

 What you experience is wisdom.
 So wisdom is really not something we discuss, wisdom is something we manifest.
 When we walk in the mist.
-And when wisdom becomes actualized it is called Samadhi.
+And when wisdom becomes actualized it is called *samadhi*.

-So samadhi means right acceptance.
+So *samadhi* means right acceptance.
 Right acceptance is not opposed to wrong acceptance.
 Wrong acceptance means to accept something dualistically, like it is an object outside of you, something you can create and hold.
 At that time there is wrong acceptance, because you cannot really create and hold onto any of these things: fame, or health, or happiness.

 But we try.
 We exercise every day, to get healthy.
 And we do everything with this object in mind of making our life happy or good.
 We do yoga exercises and zazen exercises, and we study, and master some skill or another, and make money, always with some outside object in mind.
 And then we believe that this is the best way to live.